emarsden/pgmacs/README.md

 PGmacs is in **beta status**.
 Please only use it on test databases that do not contain important data.

 **Emacs version**: PGmacs requires Emacs version 29.
-It has also be tested on the pre-release v30.
+It has also been tested on the pre-release v30.
 It has mostly been tested on Linux, but should work as expected on Microsoft Windows and MacOS.
 It works both in graphical mode and in the terminal.

-**PostgreSQL version**: PGmacs has been tested with PostgreSQL version 16.3, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with PostgreSQL.
+**PostgreSQL version**: PGmacs has been tested with PostgreSQL version 16.3 and 17beta1, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with PostgreSQL.
 For example, it works fine with PostgreSQL version 14 which was released in 2021.

 PGmacs also works with some databases that implement the PostgreSQL frontend-backend protocol, but not with all of them.
 PGmacs queries various internal PostgreSQL tables for metainformation on the